Dall’s Porpoise

 Steller Sea Lions

-Our warm climate is a result of warm ocean currents, that support many thousands of plants & animals, from plankton to the blue whale, and every species in between.
-One can encounter giant octopuses, ferocious-looking wolf eels that will eat from your hand, along with sea lions, varied fish, and playful otters.
-See for yourself….
+Our warm climate is a result of warm ocean currents, that support many thousands of plants and marine animals, from plankton to the blue whale, and every species in between.
+One can encounter giant octopuses, and ferocious-looking wolf eels that will eat from your hand, along with sea lions, varied fish, and playful otters.
+See for yourself.
 Take a walk along the shore, or look at a tide pool during low tide, and notice how many different creatures you can spot.

-Our assorted ocean marine life is home to many marine residents, both year-round, and those that visit throughout the year.
+Our assorted ocean marine life is home to many marine animals, both year-round and those that visit throughout the year.
 From very large whales to smaller otters, our seas contain such colour and form that it’s simply overwhelming!